MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 OVERVIEW

-Monstrum 8, Issue 1 presents eight feature essays, with a dossier of four essays and a respondent piece devoted to women and folk horror in four films, three directed by women, and an additional four essays on topics ranging from Kurdish Gothic traditioin (Gotî), to minority horror archetypes such as the "Black best friend" and the "Butch Latina" figure, to the contested feminism(s) of the original Stepford Wives (1975).
+Monstrum 8, Issue 1, marking our tenth issue, presents eight feature essays, with a dossier of four essays and a respondent piece devoted to women and folk horror in four films, three directed by women, and an additional four essays on topics ranging from an alternative tradition to Western notions of Gothic (Gotî), to minority horror archetypes such as the "Black best friend" and the "Butch Latina" figure, to the contested feminism(s) of the original Stepford Wives (1975).

-Edited by Nina K. Martin, the dossier on women-directed and women-centred folk horror cinema originated in a panel at SCMS in 2024.
+Edited by Nina K. Martin, the dossier on "Intersectional Trauma in Folk Horror Created by and Centred on Women" originated in a panel at SCMS in 2024.
 Each of the four feature essays in this dossier focuses on a different recent folk horror film.
 Valeria Villegas Lindvall discusses the punk, queer politics of Michelle Garza Cervera's Huesera: The Bone Woman (2022).
 Dawn Keetley explores weird racist legacies and "racecraft" in Mariama Diallo's Master (2022).
 And Nina K. Martin takes on intergenerational trauma and rage in Charlotte Colbert's eco-folk-horror film She Will (2021).
-A new addition to the works that formed the original SCMS panel discussion is Lauren Gilmore's essay on archival horrors in Ryan Zaragoza's Madres (2022).
-Wrapping up the dossier is Kristopher Woofter's respondent piece, expanded from the original version presented for the SCMS panel.
+A new addition to the works that formed the original SCMS panel discussion is Lauren Gilmore's essay on archival horrors and eugenics in Ryan Zaragoza's Madres (2022).
+Wrapping up the dossier is Kristopher Woofter's respondent piece, expanded from the original version presented for the SCMS panel to consider all four essays.

 Picture

-In our four remaining feature essays for the issue Ali Eren Yanik argues for a Gothic tradition exemplified by the Kurdish novel Dimdim; both Zayla Crocker and Kristen Leer offer critical investigations of the "Black best friend" and "butch Latina" figures in horror, respectively, allowing for their function not only as potentially problematic stereotypes but as archetypes of minoritarian power.
+In our four remaining feature essays, Ali Eren Yanik argues for a disruptive "doppelgänger" to the Gothic tradition in Ereb Şemo's Dimdim, a 1966 novel written in the Kurmanji dialect; and both Zayla Crocker and Kristen Leer offer critical investigations of the "Black best friend" and "butch Latina" figures in horror, respectively, allowing for their function not only as potentially problematic stereotypes but as archetypes of minoritarian power.
 This year's SCMS Horror Studies SIG Graduate Student Essay Prize-winner Sarah Potvin includes compelling original archival research in her look at the complicated politics and reception of The Stepford Wives.

-Contributors: Mikaela Bobiy, Martyn Colebrook, Zayla Crocker, Lauren Gilmore, Karen Herland, Dawn Keetley, Kristen Leer, Nina K. Martin, Sarah Potvin, Valeria Villegas Lindvall, Kristopher Woofter, Ali Eren Yanik
+Contributors: Mikaela Bobiy, Zayla Crocker, Lauren Gilmore, Karen Herland, Dawn Keetley, Kristen Leer, Nina K. Martin, Sarah Potvin, Valeria Villegas Lindvall, Kristopher Woofter, Ali Eren Yanik

 Picture